Stochastic Utilities With a Given Optimal Portfolio : Approach by Stochastic Flows: New approach by stochastic flows.

 \section{New approach by stochastic flows.}

 In this section, where $\GX$ is only assumed to be convex class, we generalize the construction of consistent progressive utilities proposed in \cite{MRADNEK01} where the market securities are modeled as a continuous semimartingale in a brownien market and where $\GX$ is the set of all positives wealth processes.
-We remind the reader that the results of the following sections are stated in the martingale market and that similar results can be obtained for the initial market by using results of Theorem \ref{ThSNC}.
-To simplify, we keep same notations as in Section \ref{Model}: $X$ for wealth's processes and $\GX$ for the class-test.
-The main contribution of this section is the explicit construction of progressive dynamic utilities by techniques of stochastic flows composition.
+We remind the reader that the results of the following sections can be stated in any class $\GX^Y$ obtained from $\GX$ by change of numeraire and that similar results can be deduced for $\GX$ by using results of Theorem \ref{ThSNC}.